If the sole object be the attainment of the Highest Truth (the supreme goal of existence) the single Upanishad of Mandukya is sufficient.

 A close study of the ancient teaching of Judaism and Christianity render the same sentiments.
 I’ve written about that in these pages, too.
 Man is said to be, or have within, a spark of the divine.
 To fully realize this is to come to the same end as that told in the above quote.
 And, when God has put in his mouth the words, by some ancient Hebrew author, “I am That I am” it would be foolish, I think, to not conclude that has the same meaning as the Vedantic, Brahamaic, Advaitin formula “I am That” “That I am”.

 Of course there are seemingly profound differences between East and West.
 One doesn’t see analysis of culture there as here; holding up myth, e.g., Tristan and Isolde as example of death wish permeating society and being a symptom of grave illness.
 Or Don Juanism as an example of malady condemning Western culture to doom because of evil incarnate.
 You do see contests of various approaches to true understanding of man’s, life’s, purpose and meaning.
-Perhaps Buddhism was response to Vedantic idea that one has license to do any action without violating any moral code.
+Perhaps Buddhism is a response to the Vedantic idea that one has license to do any action without violating any moral code.
 I don’t believe Buddhists were nihilists any more than I believe Vedantins were free, unconstrained to do anything.
 I do believe none have true understanding because its impossible.
-Words prohibit it.
+Language prohibits it.
 Vedanta is best when it harmonises the various spiritual pursuits.
 Buddhism is best when it promotes compassion.
 And Yoga is best when it advances the practice of self control and concentration.
 Jnani (path of knowledge) yoga is highest achievement and naturally follows Bhakti Yoga.
 If the Jiva (embodied soul) reconciles himself to being an embodied being and lives simply in the world in which he finds himself then these issues will work themselves out.
 The Bhagavad Gita rates Duty as the highest calling, in this regard.
 I can see how Buddhism could be construed as nihilistic.
 I can also see how Vedanta can be construed as giving license to perform any acts whatsoever without consequences.
 Thus we come around again to being co-creators.
 Its on us, how we will live.
 The need for compassion is a universal principle, being in and of itself.
-Its Love trying to manifest – and the other concomitants – are cosmic forces, like gravity.
-Our duty is to cultivate these.
+Its Love trying to manifest – and the other concomitants, cosmic forces – like gravity.
+Our duty is to submit to, cultivate these.

 In this study I’ve learned there are more types of Yoga than those taught by Patanjali.
 The Vedantins put forth Asparsa Yoga saying these Yogis are not like the ordinary ones.
 Sparsa means pertaining to contact with the sensory organs so Asparsa means without contact with same.
 Well, I am given to understand that all the crafts cultivated in the spiritual practices of the peoples of this part of the world, and indeed, in the West, too, when one looks closely, are based to some extent or another on the withdrawal from sensory input.
 And, the Patanjali Yoga Sutras certainly teach this though not under the name Asparsa.
 Withdrawal of the mind into itself means abandonment of the Bhutas, Indriyas, and Tanmatras (elements, sense-organs, and sensations).
 When these are dropped what else could remain but what is called here the substratum, the rope, that is, the basis by which there are illusions?
 Drop the sensory input and you drop the illusion of a separate self.
 Only then is direct knowledge possible.
 Noesis.